History of Rajasthan: Rajputana under Rana Sanga

 However the Rajput Confederation suffered a disastrous defeat at Khanwa due to Babur's superior leadership and modern tactics.
 The battle was more historic and eventful than First Battle of Panipat as it firmly established Mughal rule in India while crushing re-emerging Rajput powers.
 The battle was also earliest to use cannons, matchlocks, swivel guns and mortars to great use.

 The battle also marks the last time in medieval India where the Rajputs stood united against a foreign invader.
 Although the exact casualties are unknown, it is estimated that all Rajput Houses lost many of their close allies in the battle.

 Rana Sanga was removed from the battlefield in unconscious state from his vassals Prithviraj Singh I of Jaipur and Maldeo Rathore of Marwar.
 After regaining consciousness he took an oath to never return to Chittor until he defeated Babur and conquer Delhi.
 He also stopped wearing a turban and use to wrap up cloth over his head.
 While he was preparing to wage another war against Babur he was poisoned by his own nobles who opposed another battle with Babur.
 He died in Kalpi in January 1528.

 After his defeat, his vassal Medini Rai was defeated by Babur at the Battle of Chanderi and Babur captured the capital of Rai kingdom Chanderi.
 Medini was offered Shamsabad instead of Chanderi as it was historically important in conquering Malwa but Rao refuse the offer and choose to die fighting.
 The Rajput women and children committed self-immolation to save their honour from the Muslim army.
 After the victory Babur capture Chanderi along with Malwa which was ruled by Rai.
-However Babur gave control of Malwa to Ahmed Shah a descendant of Malwa Sultan whose entire Kingdom of Malwa was annexed by Sanga.
+However Babur gave control of Malwa to Ahmed Shah a descendant of Malwa Sultan whose entire kingdom of Malwa was annexed by Sanga.
 In this way Babur reinstated Muslim rule in Malwa.

-Jat Empire of Jangaldesh ( C. 11th-15th Cen)

-Jangladesh, also known as Janglu, was a historical region in north, north-western and north-eastern Rajasthan state in northern India.
-It included the present-day districts of Bikaner, Churu, Ganganagar, and Hanumangarh.
-It was bounded on the south by Marwar and Jaisalmer regions, on the east by Ajmer-Merwara region.

-Most of Jat clans in Rajasthan had to accept Rathore suzerainty due to Rao Bika's invasion of Jangladesh.
-Bika led an army of 300 Rajput warriors and subjugated all of the Jat clans of northern Rajasthan.
-Bika also saved the Jats from the Bhati Rajputs and acted as their buffer.
-The Godara Jats and Charans were loyal supporters of Bika.